Man Who Wrote

 in Torso click here.

 For Andrew Calimach's

 here There is cognitive dissonance in having to believe that a masterpiece like Frankenstein was written by a mediocre writer like Mary Shelley.
 In a hostile non-review of TMWWF (Guardian, 9 April 2007) Germaine Greer resolved this dissonance by asserting that Frankenstein “is not a good, let alone a great novel."
 She evaluated Frankenstein as a realistic novel — which it is not, nor intended to be.
 To read my reply, which the Guardian published, click here.The Man Who Wrote Frankenstein

 did receive two negative reviews.
 Both were written by academics;

 both were grossly unfair and biased.
 But at least the editors

 • Reply to Jonathan Gross review in Common Review, 2007.
 To read my reply click here.

-• Reply to Christopher Goulding review, BARS Review, Fall 2008.
+• Reply to Christopher Goulding review in BARS Review, Fall 2008.
 To read my reply click here.